Welcome to the UW Bothell MA in Cultural Studies!

 You will need to obtain your PAC in order to register for courses.
 In order to do this please log back into your application and click on “status” to find your PAC and student number.
 You will need to use the PAC and student number to create your UW NetID.
 Please do not share your PAC with anyone.
 If you forget your PAC, you must visit the UW Bothell Admissions Office in person to reset the code.

 Follow the instructions to create your NetID.
 You will be asked to choose a UW NetID as well as a password.
-If you need assistance setting up your UW NetID, please call C & C at (206) 543-5970.
+If you need assistance setting up your UW NetID, please call (206) 543-5970.

-Before you can register for courses, please fill out the Measles Immunity Verification form (PDF) and return it to the Registrar’s Office per the instructions on the form.
+Attached is the Measles Immunity Verification form (.pdf) for you to please fill out and return to the Registrar’s Office per the instructions on the form.
 There is also additional information available regarding this requirement.

-The required course in Autumn Quarter of your first year is BCULST 500 Formations of Cultural Studies (10 credits), co-taught by Dr. Dan Berger and Dr. Lauren Berliner.
-Since you have been admitted to the program, a space in this course and all other required Cultural Studies courses has been reserved for you; therefore, there is no risk of being “closed out” of these courses.
-The full-time graduate course load at the University of Washington is 10 credits, so you are not expected to take any courses aside from BCULST 500.
-If you feel you’ll have the time and energy to devote to additional course work in Autumn Quarter, please contact the IAS Graduate Office at firstname.lastname@example.org.
+The required course in Autumn Quarter of your first year is BCULST 500 Formations of Cultural Studies (5 credits), taught by Dr. Susan Harewood, also the Director of the program.
+Since you have been admitted to the program, a space in this course, and all other required Cultural Studies courses, has been reserved for you; therefore, there is no risk of being “closed out”.
+The full-time graduate course load at the University of Washington is 10 credits, so you are expected to take BCULST 500 along with one 5-credit elective (see below for more information).
+If you feel you’ll have the time and energy to devote to additional course work in Autumn Quarter, please contact the IAS Graduate Office at email@example.com to discuss.

 Once you have created your UW NetID, log on to MyUW using your UW NetID and password.

 From the Student Personal Services menu on the left side of the MyUW home page, select Registration.
-As a new student, you’ll be eligible to register in the current registration period (called “Registration Period II” - June 23-September 23).
+As a new student, you’ll be eligible to register in the current registration period (called “Registration Period II” - June 19 - September 26).
 During the registration process, the UW requires that students confirm their current address and make a decision regarding ASUWB membership.
 If you see a note stating, “Before registering you MUST . . .”, you’ll need to check your address and select your membership preference before access to registration will be allowed.

 Enter the Schedule Line Number (SLN) for each course you wish to add.
 In most cases, you will leave all other fields blank.
 To view available classes, choose Time Schedule under the Registration Resources menu.
 The Time Schedule will open in a separate, smaller window so you can have both windows open and toggle between them.
-Most of you will only be registering for BCULST 500 and the SLN for that is 11024.
+The SLN for BCULST 500 is 11291, see Time Schedule or note above for the SLNs for the elective options.

 After making your course selections, click Update Schedule at the bottom of the Registration Screen.
-Your selections will be accepted only if all sections are available and there are no restrictions that would prevent you from registering (such as prerequisites).
+Your selections will be accepted only if all sections are available and there are no restrictions that would prevent you from registering.
 Messages will appear on the right side of the screen to alert you to any problems.
 Make any necessary revisions and resubmit.

 After registering, you may log on to MyUW as often as you like to check the status of sections, list your confirmed schedule, add or drop courses, or check your account balance.
 You may contact the Registrar’s Office at (425) 352-5240 for assistance with registration.